Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 More advanced configurations allow to:

-	- be notified of abnormal situations (by mail, SMS, etc.)
+	- be notified of abnormal situations (we use mail, but other means like SMS and al can be used as well)

 	- trigger a clean server shutdown if the batteries run too low during an outage